voidnologo/gloomhaven/_posts/1993-12-31-story-of-scooty-01.md

 She was two steps from the door when she realized that she could see her shadow on the wall in front of her.
 She chanced a look back to see far too many torches lighting up the walkways.
-Not concerned about making any noise now, she started to run, relieved that the mob was still a good distance behind her.
+Not concerned about making any noise now, she started to run.

 The pre-dawn world seemed eerily peaceful as Erecura sprinted through the forest.
 A soft breeze blew sleepily through the trees, the leaves rustling gently.
 Her footsteps were nearly silent,